-Our unique analysis of the bills Geren sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Geren sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Geren is shown as a purple triangle. (analysis methodology)

 Some of Geren’s most recently sponsored bills include...

 - H.R.
 4329 (104th): To designate the Federal building located at 300 East 8th Street in ...

 - H.R.
 4232 (104th): To designate the United States Post Office building located at 251 West ...

 - H.R.
 3949 (104th): For the relief of Senior Master Sergeant William L. Sullivan, United States ...

 - H.R.
 3010 (104th): To assure that advertisements by States for participation in their lotteries provide ...